Home

 Before my transition I received some excellent advice from a friend - read magazines intended for teenage girls.
 These are packed with advice on shopping, fashion and popular culture, and plenty of tips on sex and love for the inexperienced heterosexual women.
 Whilst at times you really do need to be a teenager rather than someone in their early 30's, they were very important in helping me develop a female sexual orientation and point of view.
 My favourite magazine was 19, which is slightly more mature than Bliss or Sugar, but far more helpful, entertaining and enjoyable than the likes of Marie Claire or Cosmopolitan.

-Girl's practice their make-up from a young age and it can present a challenge to some transitioning women.
+Girl's practice their make-up from a young age and it can present a challenge to transitioning women.

 My mother was unexpectedly a huge help.
 I met her for the first time as Annie in 1997 when she arrived for a visit.
 Her initially flattering comments about my appearance and passability as a woman started to become increasingly critical, even brutal, as the days passed - pointing out the many errors I was making.
 But she made it her mission to improve my dress sense, make-up, hair, accessories ... she taught me a lot over the next few years!